Best practices for QR code legibility: ensuring high-quality and readable codes

 Determining the purpose of QR code use

-• What is the goal of the QR code campaign?: Define what you aim to achieve with the QR code, whether it’s driving traffic to a website, providing product information, or enhancing customer engagement.
+Be clear about what you want to achieve — whether it’s driving traffic to a landing page, offering product information, collecting leads, or boosting customer engagement.

 Determining the purpose of QR code use